RetroAchievements/docs/docs/orphaned/my-game-is-not-loading-achievements.md

 ### Check the Linked Hashes page associated with the game

 Example for [Super Mario Bros.](https://retroachievements.org/linkedhashes.php?g=1446)
-NOTE: You must be logged in to view linked hashes.

 You can access this page by clicking the "Hashes linked to this game" button in the "More Info" section on the game page.